sarah-gould/Version-Control-Lab/README.md

 ### Miscellaneous

 We used the unlicense license because we felt it offered adequate protection for our work and is very the open-source friendly.
 It is also very clear and concise.
 We used the Contributer Covenent because we feel it clearly describes what behavior is acceptable or unnacceptable for our project.
-Also, it is very widely used, which does mean it comes with a certain amount of respect.
+Also, it is very widely used, which means it does come with a certain amount of respect.